-The Women’s Resource Center has been helping victims of sexual and domestic violence for 40 years.
+The Women’s Resource Center has been helping victims of sexual and domestic violence for over 40 years.
 After four decades of service, the WRC is known as the area’s primary service provider for domestic and sexual violence survivors, assisting residential and non-residential clients with support, advocacy and immediate crisis intervention.
-The agency is also the acknowledged area expert on sexual assault, domestic violence, dating violence and stalking and annually provides approximately 150 public awareness, prevention, education and awareness activities for allied professionals and agencies, civic groups and schools.
+The agency is also the acknowledged area expert on sexual assault, domestic violence, dating violence, and stalking and annually provides approximately 150 public awareness, prevention, education and awareness activities for allied professionals and agencies, civic groups and schools.

 From Grassroots Effort to Resource Center